silver-ag/visions/README.md

 ## CoordinateFolder

-The CoordinateFolder takes a position and folds it onto a subset of the plane, either square or radial.
+The CoordinateFolder module takes a position and folds it onto a subset of the plane, either square or radial.
 It can be used to produce tiled or kaleidoscopic effects.

 | Input | Expected Range | Description |
 |-------|----------------|-------------|